 Perhaps it boils down to this: It is imperative that our worldview shift from one that is highly anthropocentric, to one that is highly ecocentric.
 Two simple facts bear this out: Dinosaurs lasted on this planet for over 150,000,000 years (and might still be around today, if it weren’t for an asteroid colliding with the Earth).
 Modern man is on course towards wiping out all or virtually all of the species on the planet, within the next 1,000 years.

 - One thing which I cannot emphasize enough, is that I believe I am the person you most need to throw your support behind, if you are genuinely interested in saving this planet.
 I believe I am someone with an extraordinarily rare gift for comprehending (a) the enormity of the environmental degradation we are wreaking, (b) the underlying causes, and (c) the necessary action we must take.
-I have the creative energy and imagination, vision, ideas, drive and determination, to “save the planet.”
-All I lack is the ability to set those wheels in motion (the capital to move forward).
-The environmental movement desperately needs someone like myself (sorry to sound so lacking in humility, but now is surely not the time for that [or else how will I get the needed philanthropic support]) – someone with great ideas, who thinks big, thinks “outside the box,” and “outside the herd,” someone who is capable of being a trailblazer, a pioneer, and someone who can tirelessly channel vast amounts of creative energy towards the all-important goal of “saving the planet.”
-But the bottom line is this: I can’t begin to make any real progress, until first, I have at least one major philanthropic benefactor.
-Then, I can quit my job, hire assistants, continue advertising, and focus my time and energy on achieving all the big aims I have been chomping at the bit to be able to accomplish.
+I have the creative energy and imagination, vision, ideas, drive and determination.
+All I lack is the ability to set those “wheels” in motion (the capital to move forward).
+The environmental movement desperately needs someone like myself (sorry to sound so lacking in humility, but now is surely not the time for that [or else, how will I get the necessary philanthropic funding]) – someone with great ideas, who thinks big, and “outside the box,” and “outside the herd,” someone who is capable of being a trailblazer, a pioneer, and someone who can tirelessly channel my creative energies towards that most all-important goal of ‘saving the planet.’
+The bottom line is this: I can’t begin to make any real progress, until first I have at least one major philanthropic benefactor.
+Then, I can quit my job, hire assistants, continue advertising, and focus my time and energy on those ideas and strategies I have long been chomping at the bit to set in motion.

-One way to describe my intended strategy (for probably the first couple of years, at least) can best be summed up this way: spend about 95% of my time seeking solutions (and increasing my knowledge base [my appetite for such, is never-ending and wide-ranging]); spend about 5% of my time implementing solutions (managing and directing that process [or managing and directing others, to manage and direct that process]).
-Most of what needs to be done, I am not yet cognizant of, myself – it is, after all, an immensely complex and challenging undertaking (and that’s putting it mildly).
-I am open to reasonable suggestions, always, but the bottom line is this: I trust my own judgment and ability to discern this, exclusively (or, at the very least, far more than I trust anyone else’s [e.g. read what I wrote in the Afterword section – if you haven’t, already – for a better understanding of why I say that]).
-That is why it is so important for me to get to the point where I can finally be in a position to begin the process of spending the great bulk of my time on finding and fine-tuning those answers and solutions that we so desperately need.
+One way to describe my intended strategy is to divide my time up between seeking solutions and implementing solutions.
+Much of what needs to be done, I am not yet cognizant of, myself – it is, after all, an immensely complex and challenging undertaking (and that’s putting it mildly).
+I am always open to reasonable suggestions, but the bottom line is this: I trust my own judgment and ability to discern this, exclusively (or at least, far more than I trust anyone else’s [e.g. read the Afterword section]).
+That is why it is so important to get to the point where I can finally begin the process of fine-tuning those answers and solutions we so desperately need.
 There is a tremendous amount of work to be done.
 Much of that work involves finding out what, specifically, we need to do.
 And once again, as I’ve stated on multiple occasions throughout this website, I don’t really know of anyone else (besides myself), that I really trust, in that regard.
 I wish that wasn’t the case; hopefully, someday, that won’t be the case.